steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 #### Copying Files from GitHub

 Now to add some Tasks.
-We need the Terraform file and the Kubernetes Manifest files to be available to the Release Pipeline - to do this, we must copy them from GitHub and create a "Build Artifact" with them inside.
+I need the Terraform file and the Kubernetes Manifest files to be available to the Release Pipeline - to do this, I need to copy them from GitHub and create a "Build Artifact" with them inside.

 1. Click "Agent job 1"
 1. Change the Display name to "Gather Build Artifacts"